 I’ve experimented with different quantities of yeast and salt.
-I’ve added sugar, honey and other types of flours to the recipe in my quest for the perfect no-knead bread recipe.
+I’ve added sugar, honey, and other types of flour to the recipe in my quest for the perfect no-knead bread recipe.

-Then one day I was watching a sourdough bread video, which was way too much work for a loaf of bread, but the technique that was used to knead the dough intrigued me.
-And I thought I would try that method with my much easier to make no-knead bread recipe.
+One day, I was watching a sourdough bread video.
+It was way too much work for a loaf of bread, but the technique used to knead the dough intrigued me.
+So, I thought I would try that method with my much easier-to-make no-knead bread recipe.

 Ingredients to make Artisan Bread?